Author : jschemistrytelugu@gmail.com

 Chemistry in everyday life very short answer questions

 Chemistry in everyday life Chemistry plays a significant role in our everyday life, from the food we eat and the medicines we use to the materials and products that surround us.
-Many concepts in chemistry, especially in topics like polymers, drugs, soaps, detergents, and […]
+Many concepts in chemistry, especially in topics like polymers, drugs, soaps, detergents, […]

 Question: Choose the correct option for free expansion of an ideal gas under adiabatic condition is A) 𝑞 = 0 , 𝑊 = 0 , Δ 𝑇 = 0 B) 𝑞 = 0 , 𝑊 = 0 , Δ 𝑇 ≠ 0 C) 𝑞 = 0 , 𝑊 = 0 , Δ 𝑇 < 0 D) 𝑞 = 0 , 𝑊 = 0 , Δ 𝑇 > 0.